O&R: Power Demand Expected to be Highest Ever for a Sunday; Heat Alert Continues Today, Wise Electricity Use Urged

 The all-time highest demand day in O&R history was August 2, 2006 when the company recorded 1,617 megawatts of demand on its electric system.

-The continued sizzling heat and stifling humidity are driving exceptionally heavy air conditioning use and its accompanying high electricity demand.
+The blistering heat and oppressive humidity are driving exceptionally heavy air conditioning use and its accompanying high electricity demand.

-O&R engineers and system operators will be closely monitoring the loads on distribution circuits, transformer banks and other key system components to detect any heat-related issues.
+O&R engineers and system operators are still closely monitoring the loads on distribution circuits, transformer banks and other key system components to detect any heat-related issues.

-Spot checks will be made of potentially high-load circuits and transformers will be pre-loaded on trucks at O&R operations centers to expedite their placement in the field if needed.
-O&R also will institute load reduction measures at its own facilities.
+Spot checks have been made through the day of potentially high-load circuits and transformers were pre-loaded on trucks at O&R operations centers to expedite their placement in the field as needed.
+O&R also instituted load reduction measures at its own facilities.

 To help prevent power problems, please use electricity wisely.
 Here are some other tips that will help you weather the heat: